giorgiberia/giorgiberia.github.io/about.markdown

 Been working with Python and Django for the last 3.5 years.
 I am also using JavaScript.
 Interested in learning more about Rust and Python.
-Best at Api design, and building integrations and synchronizations I am also interested in DevOps, and building CI/CD pipelines.
+Best at Api design, and building integrations and synchronizations I am also interested in DevOps.
 Tried FastAPI, and Django Rest Framework, and I like them both.